||Avec Le Soleil Sortant De Sa Bouche:|

 Urban Scorch Compilation (cassette only) - 1982

-An obscure but invaluable document of Toronto's nascent post-punk scene in the early eighties, this cassette-only compilation features four bands, each contributing some 15 minutes of music - it's a C...
+Urban Scorch is an obscure but invaluable document of early-eighties post-punk in Toronto.
+The cassette-only compilation features four bands, each contributing some 15 minutes of music - it's ...

 ||The Dub Rifles:|